carlosivanr/hugo_website/content/statistics/anova/2021-05-05-one-way-rm-anova/index.markdown

 {{< tab tabNum="2" >}}
 To perform a repeated measures ANOVA with rstatix, we will first need create a new data frame with the subject id coded by a number.
 In this case, we have 12 subjects so we will code them 1 through 12.
 Next, we will want to convert our data from wide to long format.
 For our purposes, we will want to take the rows the subject's MSCA scores and arrange them into a column while preserving the information about the age in another column.
 This will make it so that we end up with 48 rows of data even though we started with 12.

 We will then want to convert the subject id and the age information to factor.
 From there, we can create the rm_aov object with the `anova_test()` function.
-This is the same function that was used in the one- and two-way ANOVA modules, but tweaked slightly.
+This is the same function that was used in the one- and two-way ANOVA guides, but tweaked slightly.
 The tweaks are found in the options `wid = id` to specify the subjects id factor, `within = age` to specify that our within subjects factor is age, and `effect.size = "pes"` to correspond with the jmv function.
 Finally, we will run the `get_anova_table()` function on our rm_aov object with `correction = "none"`.
 In practice, you may want to change the correction setting even if your data do not violate the assumption of sphericity.

 ```r
 library(tidyverse)